 The Most Actionable SEO Tips Ever by Steve Webb (WebGnomes) - almost 3,000 social shares later, where do I start with this?
 This was the original crowd-sourced mega post, featuring 47 x SEO professionals, that started it all (IMHO).
 A real pleasure to be part of!

-Yep, Lauren was back to live note-take at MozCon 2015 - see her awesome notes here (or download her PDF!)
-NEW
+Yep, Lauren was back to live note-take at MozCon 2015 - see her awesome notes here (or download her PDF!).

-Moz's Guide to International SEO - Everything you wanted to learn about international SEO, and some..
+Moz's Guide to International SEO - Everything you wanted to learn about international SEO, with excellent visuals.

-The Local Search Ranking Factors 2014 Edition by Moz with commentary by experts in the field
+The Local Search Ranking Factors by Moz with commentary by experts in the field.

 Visual Guide to Local SEO by Duct Tape marketing, a local SEO infographic that delivers (includes templates, structures and full references)

-Which SMB Sectors Spend More Online & Get Best Returns by Bright Local, the results of the 2014 SMB Internet Marketing Survey - a brilliant resource that helps us understand the mindset of small and medium businesses
+Which SMB Sectors Spend More Online & Get Best Returns by Bright Local, the results of the SMB Internet Marketing Survey - a brilliant resource that helps us understand the mindset of small and medium businesses.

-The Best Local Search Blogs of 2014, curated by Bright Local - all-the-local-seo resources in one tidy place!
+The Best Local Search Blogs, curated by Bright Local - all-the-local-seo resources in one tidy place!

 Advanced SEO For Ecommerce: Maximizing Keyword Spread by Nick Eubanks.
 This kick-ass post changed the way I thought about Keywords - thanks Nick!